 Physical Therapy Schools

 For those who prefer hands on learning and in person interactions, physical therapy schools with on campus physical therapy graduate programs may be a great option.
 These programs could allow students to gain experience under the supervision of their professors, access campus facilities like libraries and laboratories, and take part in campus culture and activities.
 These benefits may be especially important to those new to the profession.

 Because physical therapy is such a hands-on profession, online learning is typically limited to tDPT programs and graduate certificates.
 This allows those who are already licensed physical therapists to earn their physical therapy graduate degree while continuing to serve patients.
 Because licensed physical therapists likely already have experience in the field, less lab study may be required.
 However those pursuing a DPT degree may need to perform extensive clinical work and lab study, in addition to coursework.
 Lab study could include working with human cadavers and other exercises to help those new to the field develop real world experience.
 For this reason, most physical therapy graduate programs are offered on-campus.

 Find Physical Therapy Schools in SeattleLearn more about physical therapy graduate programs to find the one that’s great for you!
 Click on any of the sponsored listings on this page to learn more about individual programs such as curriculum, admission requirements, and faculty.
-Then, request more information directly from the school!
+Then, request more information directly from the physical therapist school!
 You can also sort your list by learning format or location using the menu bar.
-The more research you perform, the more likely you’ll find a perfect physical therapy graduate program for you!

 GradSchools.com offers 1 Physical Therapy Degree Programs in Seattle

 University of Washington